leancloud/fileup/README.md

 You can obtain the required information from LeanCloud dashboard (`Settings > AppKey`).
 The domain name in `serverURL` is the first domain in `Settings > AppKey > Domain whitelist > Request domain`.

+You probabaly do not want to allow anyone to query all URLs of all the uploaded files.
+Thus you need to configure the `find` permission of files to `0 Role, 0 User` (`Data Storage > Files > Permission > Class permissions`).

 ### Install Dependencies

 ```sh